Glamping Under the Stars – In Your Own Backyard

 An important factor to making this enjoyable for everyone was choosing a roomy tent that allowed us to spread out, with the kids and adults each having their own space.
 Although we’re a family of four, we chose a 12-person tent with three divided rooms.
 When looking for a tent, keep in mind that the listed occupancy (e.g. sleeps 8), means that many sleeping bags will fit like sardines.
 If you’re like us and want some breathing room, I highly recommend purchasing one above your actual occupancy.

 Another consideration that we should have taken more seriously was the material of the tent and the appropriateness for the climate.
 We live in Wisconsin, and spring camping is COLD with below freezing temps at night.
-The tent we chose was clearly not intended for cold weather camping, which we learned the hard way (more on that later)…
+The tent we chose was clearly not intended for cold weather backyard glamping, which we learned the hard way (more on that later)…

 It All Starts with a Steady Base